 Multiple studies have shown that the risk of miscarriage increases with caffeine intake.
 Women consuming greater than 200mg (the amount in one cup of coffee) had twice the miscarriage rate (25.5 percent) as compared to non-users (12.5 percent).
 Another study showed that women who drank more than 200mg of caffeine per day were half as likely to become pregnant per cycle as women who consumed less.

 It’s not totally clear why large amounts of caffeine appear to have a negative impact on fertility, but preliminary studies in mice and monkeys suggest that caffeine inhibits egg maturation.
 An immature egg may not be fertilized and therefore cannot produce a pregnancy.

-Verdict: One cup of coffee is fine for most women.
+Verdict: One cup of coffee is fine.

 Can Straining While Going to the Bathroom Prevent Implantation?

 Progesterone is elevated during the luteal phase, and this can lead to things being a little backed up in the poop department.
 You wouldn’t be the first woman who wondered, while straining over the toilet, whether it’s possible to dislodge a nascent embryo from the uterine lining.

 Good news: This is not going to happen.
 If constipation could prevent implantation, there wouldn’t be very many successful pregnancies, since it’s so common to be constipated during the two week wait!
 Before pregnancy, the uterus is completely closed, with all the walls touching each other.
 That makes for a very safe, secure environment for a newly implanted egg, and it would be almost impossible to physically shake it out of place.